-Infertility and issues related to infertility have been widely the discussed topics for a long time.
-A very common idea is infertility is related to female reproductive health, success in conception or failure always has been paralleled with woman health; however, with evolving time, we are now aware that infertility could also be due to issues with the male reproductive system.
+Infertility and issues related to infertility have been widely discussed topics for a long time.
+A very common idea is infertility is related to female reproductive health, success in conception or failure always has been paralleled with woman's health; however, with evolving time, we are now aware that infertility could also be due to issues with the male reproductive system.
 Some abnormalities or disorders which interfere with and impair sperm production and function causes infertility.
 Nevertheless, developments in the field of Reproductive Medicine have shown miraculous success even in men to whom having a child would have seemed to be next to impossible.

 The reproductive system of a male is comprised of many organs namely the testes, scrotum, vas deferens, epididymis, seminal vesicles, and penis.
 The normal functioning of each organ is equally important for the successful production and movement of the sperm to result in a successful conception in a female.